 Go to: WooCommerce > Settings > Shipping > Distance Rate.

 - API Key – You Google API Key as obtained per instructions above in the Obtaining Google API Key section

 - Debug Mode – Enable this to view the API calls on the Cart/Checkout page to debug distance issues.

 1/ Go to: WooCommerce > Settings > Shipping.

-2/ Select your Shipping Zone that you want to add the method to, and press the Add shipping method + button on the right
+2/ Select edit on your Shipping Zone that you want to add the method to

 - Method Title – Name the shipping method.
 This is visible to customers.